 Florida Recovery and Re-opening

-On May 18, Florida moved to full Phase 1: Safe.
+On June 5, most of Florida is in Phase 2 of the Safe.
 Smart.
 Step-by-Step.
 Plan for Florida's Recovery.
-This flier provides more information on what this includes.
+This presentation provides more information on what this includes.
+The Governor's full executive order is available here.

 For latest information on VA's response and services provided relating to this coronavirus outbreak, visit www.va.gov/coronavirus